Ehsangit2021/face-detection/README.md

 ![pp1](https://user-images.githubusercontent.com/84702784/203147362-5ec5beb2-123d-4d7e-9d81-d679e1a68146.png)

 As you see, it counts faces and determines the pixel number for each face bounding box.
+Enlarge the image to see faces bounding box.

 ehsan-picture.ir is a url let you have an online evaluation.
 Upload your image and enjoy.